-The WAG Festival which took place in August was a dedication to the death of the goddess Osiris.
+The WAG Festival which took place in late summer was a dedication to the death of the god Osiris and the ancestors.
 During WAG the Ancient Egyptian people honored the passage of souls and their journey to the afterlife.
+Osiris, the beloved god of the afterlife and resurrection, offered ancient Egyptians a time to honor their deceased loved ones while celebrating the eternal cycle of renewal.

 What Was The WAG Festival?